top of page

 Surging LNG Demand

-LNG demand is forecasted to outpace LNG supply between 2021-2022.
+LNG demand is forecasted to outpace LNG supply by 2026.
 Oil and gas majors, including Exxon, Shell, BP, along with LNG expert, Wood Mackenzie, anticipate demand for LNG to continue to surge, surpassing available LNG supply.

 The United States is the #1 producer of natural gas.
 U.S. LNG export projects are able to leverage the U.S. natural gas production, extensive pipeline networks, and experienced EPC contractors to supply LNG cheaper and quicker than any other country.